dudahamilton/project-2/README.md

 ## Stretch Goals
 * User can change their password
 * User can rate movies from 1 start to 5
-* User can acess a page with all their favorite movies
+* User can access a page with all their favorite movies
+* User can undo a favorite (if they chose a favorite movie by accident)

 ## Routes
 <img src="./images/routes.png" width="400" height="400"/>